Sean-Toroghi/Deep-learning/Computer Vision.md

 ## Intro: object detection task
-Object detection, in gneeral term refers to the task of detecting an object for tasks such as classification, or draw a boundary around an object in an image.
-Two methods for identifying reigon surrounding an object are `SelectiveSearc` and anchor boxes.
-Some applications for obejct detection task are:
+Object detection, in general terms, refers to the task of detecting an object for tasks such as classification, or drawing a boundary around an object in an image.
+Two methods for identifying regions surrounding an object are `SelectiveSearc` and anchor boxes.
+Some applications for object detection task are:
-- security: idenitfy personels in survailance camera vs intruders.
+- security: identify personnel in surveillance cameras vs intruders.
-- Autonomous vehcles: recognizing the various objects present in the image of the surrounding.
+- Autonomous vehicles: recognizing the various objects present in the image of the surrounding.
 - Image searching: identify the images containing an object (or a person) of interest.
 - Automotives: identifying a number plate within the image of a car or an id card number.

 An example i s performing image classification when there is a cat and dog in the image.
-The model not only needs to identify the location of the two object, but also predict the classes assicuated with the two object.
+The model not only needs to identify the location of the two objects, but also predict the classes associated with the two objects.

 A high level steps for object detection is as follow:
 1. Creating ground-truth data that contains labels of the bounding box and class corresponding to various objects present in the image